gleantap/iOS/README.md

 # Installing using CocoaPods

-  1.If you don't already have cocoapods installed, you can install it using the below command.
+1. If you don't already have cocoapods installed, you can install it using the below command.
 If you have cocoapods and have used it   before then continue to step two.

      sudo gem install cocoapods